EU poised to agree on using frozen Russian assets to help Ukraine in war

 Slovakia, which continues to import energy from Russia, had been the final obstacle to the deal.
 Populist Prime Minister Robert Fico, who has close ties to Moscow, had sought assurances on high energy prices and protections for Slovakia’s car industry.

-Russian Ministry of Foreign Affairs spokeswoman Maria Zakharova slammed the US measures on Thursday, describing them as counterproductive.
+Speaking at a Russian Foreign Ministry briefing, Zakharova slammed the US measures on Thursday, describing them as counterproductive.
 Addressing the EU sanctions, she said EU “elites” had to accept their measures were not working.

-“Russian goals in Ukraine remain unchanged, and the root causes of the conflict need to be resolved,” she told reporters in Moscow.
+“Russian goals in Ukraine remain unchanged, and the root causes of the conflict need to be resolved,” she told reporters.

 Former Russian President Dmitry Medvedev said Trump had aligned himself with “loony” Europe, describing the sanctions as an act of war.